filecoin-shipyard/js-lotus-client/docs/intro.md

 The [Lotus JS Client](https://github.com/filecoin-shipyard/js-lotus-client) is a collection of small JavaScript libraries that you can use to communicate with the [Lotus implementation](https://github.com/filecoin-project/lotus) of [Filecoin](https://filecoin.io/) via it's JSON-RPC API.

+The Lotus daemons exposes JSON-RPC methods via HTTP and WebSockets that can be called from any language.
+Applications and websites written in JavaScript can make calls to the endpoints directly using the raw JSON-RPC API, or they can use these libraries to make accessing the APIs more convenient and ergonomic from common JavaScript environments.

 ## Lotus JSON-RPC API

 [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) is a standardized way to encode remote procedure calls in JSON.
 Projects such as [Bitcoin](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)) and [Ethereum](https://github.com/ethereum/wiki/wiki/JSON-RPC) have adopted it for use in their APIs.